victorsotofr/outreach-assistant/README.md

 I did a cool stuff, it worked.
 After tens of sales meetings booked thanks to it, I share it to you.

-It's simple, especially thanks to [UiForm](uiform.com) — go check it out, their product is brillant.
+It's simple, especially thanks to [UiForm](https://www.uiform.com/) — go check it out, the product is brillant.

 --